Home/Blog Center/

 Resolution and Quality

 The resolution and quality of the content being projected are crucial to consider.
-The capabilities of your phone and projector, along with the type of connection established, can significantly affect the output.
+When connecting a projector using your phone, the resolution and quality of the output depend on the connection type, such as USB, HDMI, or wireless, and the compatibility of your devices.
 A direct USB connection may not offer the same quality as HDMI or wireless options, so adjust your expectations and presentation materials accordingly.

 Audio Output

-How to Connect Android Phone to Projector via USB?
+How to Connect Android Phone to Projector via Wired Connection?

-Connecting your Android phone to a projector via USB involves a few steps and specific requirements to ensure compatibility and optimal performance.
+Connecting your Android phone to a projector without wifi involves a few steps and specific requirements to ensure compatibility and optimal performance.
 Here's how you can do it:

-Step 2: Gather the Necessary Cables and Adapters
+Step 2: Get the Appropriate Adapter and Cable

-• MHL to HDMI Adapter: If your Android phone has a Micro-USB port that supports MHL and your projector has an HDMI input, an MHL to HDMI adapter will be necessary.
+For MHL to HDMI : If your Android phone has a Micro-USB port and your projector has an HDMI input, an MHL to HDMI adapter will be necessary.

 Step 3: Connect the Adapters and Cables